cBeaird/ConnectionGame/paper.md

 The Brute Force strategy is the first of our strategies that inspect the extensive form game tree for an optimal solution.
 Brute Force inspects the tree down to the game’s end states and assigns the utility of a cumulative utility of the node’s descendants, and ultimately to the end game leaf nodes where winning, losing, and drawing at the game’s end return high, low, and neutral utility for the player.

 ### Minimax

+In a minimax playing strategy, a player will attempt to maximize her utility under the assumption that her opponents will attempt to minimize it.
+For each of our turns, we will attempt to make a move that maximizes our utility.
+We assume that our opponent will choose a move that will minimize our utility.
+We implement the minimax algorithm by recursively depth-first-traversing a tree of node that represent game states.
+For any node, n, the current player of that node will be either our player or the opponent.
+A descendant of n will represent the update game state from the game state in n if the player at node n had made a move, m, out of the set of legal moves available at node n.
+In other words, node n will have a descendant node for each possible move at node n, and each descendant will represent the game state is if the player had made that move.

+![An example of a game tree][gametree.png]

+_Above is an example of a minimax tree where each game state yields two possible moves.
+There are 4 plies below the root node.
+The plies alternate between our (circle) player and our opponent’s (square) player.
+The triangles represent final game states, where no more moves can be made.
+Triangle will be either a win, lose, or draw for our player._

+*more to come*

 ### Monte Carlo Tree Search